 Alternative 1: Non-approval of the proposed action would prevent applicants from conducting the proposed activities.
-The IPFs on fish or essential fish habitat would not occur.
+Impacts to fish or essential fish habitat because of a proposed activity would not occur, but habitat modification that resulted from previous installation activities would persist.

-Alternative 2: Approval of the proposed action would allow the applicant to conduct the proposed activities with no additional conditions of approval and monitoring measures required by BOEM.
-As described in the analyses above, impacts to fish resources from the proposed action, such as alteration of local habitat due to structure removal, hearing impairment or loss, behavioral disruption, or fish mortality from underwater explosions, are expected to be localized and not lead to significant impacts.
+Alternative 2: Approval of the proposed action would allow the applicant to conduct the proposed activities with no additional COAs and monitoring measures required by BOEM.
+As described in the analyses above, impacts on fish from the proposed action, such as alteration of local habitat if reefing in place or removal is planned, are expected to be localized and not lead to significant impacts.
+Short-term disruption of biologically important behaviors or hearing impairment may still occur but would be negligible.

-Alternative 3: Approval of the proposed action with additional conditions of approval would allow the applicant to undertake the proposed activities.
-Impacts to fish resources from the proposed action are expected to be short-term, localized and not lead to significant impacts.
+Alternative 3: Approval of the proposed action with additional COAs would allow the applicant to undertake the proposed activities.
+Impacts on fish from the proposed action are expected to be localized and not lead to significant impacts.